miguelperezenciso/NGScrashcourse/exam/README.md

 - Who was Fred Sanger?
 Why is he famous for?
 - What are the main differences between 'second' and 'third' NGS technologies?
 - Why are structural variants difficult to detect with NGS?
+- What is a VCF file refered to when, in a sample, we observe 0/0, 0/1 and 1/1 in the genotype columns?
+- Do you know the difference between 0/1 and 0|1 notation?
 - Suppose you have money to sequence 100 individuals at 1x or 1 individual at 100x, which one would you choose? would any of these extremes be useful and what for in case they are useful?
 - Ancient DNA can be sequenced, but do you know which are the main problems we face?